DeepMotion/Animate-3D-REST-API/README.md

 }
 ```
 ```
-<upload_url> should match url returned from GET /uploadrequest
+<upload_url> should match url returned from GET /upload request
 ```
 ```
-<processor_id> specifies which processor to use toprocess the video
+<processor_id> specifies which processor to use to process the video
 file, must be one of the following:
 ```
 ```